chenmnkken/bodyreceiver/README.md

 }
 ```

+If use `FileReader` read base64 file in browser, then upload the base64 file, set the `content-type` header to `text/plain`.

 ### Options

 * **accept** `Regexp / Function`, *Upload file only*, default is `null`, means accept all file type.